Adult Education Classes

 26 Singing the Faith; the Rev. Mary B. Speers

-March 12 – April 2 Four-week DVD-based Lenten study on Ruth; leadership provided by members of adult ed.
+March 12 – April 2 Four-week DVD-based Lenten study on Ruth; Uppity Women of the Bible

 - Jan.
 10 – a class based on Erase Racism